fish-shell/fish-shell/CONTRIBUTING.rst

 Contributing Translations
 =========================

-Fish uses GNU gettext to translate messages from English to other languages.
+fish uses GNU gettext to translate messages from English to other languages.
 We use custom tools for extracting messages from source files and to localize at runtime.
 This means that we do not have a runtime dependency on the gettext library.
 It also means that some features are not supported, such as message context and plurals.